 Make sure the information is current and relevant.

 How will you maintain a good relationship with your customers?
 How will you handle issues and complaints?
 What customer service standards will you introduce?

-What is you advertising and promotional strategy?
+What are your advertising and promotional strategies?
 It’s a good idea to itemise each planned advertising campaign and include factors like date, cost and expected return on investment – new customers, new sales etc.